 The mood on the bus to the airport the next morning is a medley: Some are quiet, some are chatty.
 I’m somewhere in between.
 I crave conversation, but I also want to remove myself and savor these final moments.

-Some of us exchange contact information and vow to keep in touch.
+We exchange contact information and vow to keep in touch.
 Hugs and handshakes are in abundance.
 I hope to know these people for a lifetime.
 Time will tell.

 I spend the long hours in the air back to the States journaling, half-watching movies and looking at digital pictures, memorabilia, schlock I’m bringing home for family and friends.
 We land at Chicago’s O’Hare for a layover.

 As I wait for the last flight, my mind regains some focus.
 It’s time to resume my life.
 My shoulders hang low from backpack fatigue.
 My eyes are strained and weary.
-But it’s my pilgrim heart, ageless and restless, that still wanders the cobblestone roads of Assisi.
+But it’s my pilgrim heart, ageless and restless, that still wanders the winding roads of Assisi.